Ulster Workers' Council strike: 24 May: Day ten of the strike

 Harold Wilson, Brian Faulkner (the Chief Executive), Gerry Fitt (the Deputy Chief Executive) and Oliver Napier (the Legal Minister and Head of the Office of Law Reform) met at Chequers to discuss the strike.
 Following the meeting a statement was issued affirming the earlier British government position that any group operating outside constitutional politics could not be negotiated with.

 Loyalists shot dead two Catholic civilians, Sean Byrne and his brother Brendan Byrne, at their pub The Wayside Halt near Ballymena, County Antrim.
 The UDA and UVF members, travelling in minibuses, had wrecked three other pubs around Ballymena and attacked the owners for staying open during the strike.
 Twenty people were arrested over the killings.
 Meanwhile, a petrol station in Belfast was bombed for staying open during the strike; there were no injuries.
 Elsewhere a teenage boy and girl were killed when their car crashed into a loyalist roadblock near Dungannon.
 The roadblock had been made from a tree felled across the road.

 25 May: Day eleven of the strike

 Harold Wilson made a broadcast on television.
+He condemned the strike as "a deliberate and calculated attempt to use every undemocratic and unparliamentary means for the purpose of bringing down the whole constitution of Northern Ireland so as to set up there a sectarian and undemocratic state".
 Wilson controversially referred to the strikers and the strike's leaders as "spongers".
 The speech was interpreted by many Northern Irish Protestants as an attack on them as a whole rather than the UWC and galvanised support for the strike, with a small sponge worn on the lapel appearing as a sign of support for the UWC the following morning.

 A Catholic civilian, Alfred Stilges (52), was found beaten to death in an empty house on Forthriver Road in the Glencairn area Belfast.
 The attack was blamed on loyalists.